How To Talk About Ethics In Your Master of Social Work (MSW) Personal Statement

-The Code of Ethics and your Personal Statement
+The Code of Ethics And Your Personal Statement

 Many schools of social work ask about ethics in the Master of Social Work (MSW) personal statement.
 I often find that applicants aren’t sure how to answer the question and end up tossing in a few sentences that can feel clunky and awkward, and stick out like a sore thumb in an otherwise well-written personal statement.